-Slips and Falls on the Ice and Back Pain: Tricks for Eliminating
+Slips and Falls on the Ice: Tricks for Eliminating Pain

 It’s an unwelcome Minnesota tradition; falls on the ice and back pain.
 You take the dog on a walk, hop out of the car, walk out on your deck and bam!
 Months and months of back and neck pain.